4GeeksAcademy/flask-rest-hello/README.md

 ## Publish/Deploy your website!

 This boilerplate it's 100% read to deploy with Render.com and Herkou in a matter of minutes.
 Please read the [official documentation about it](https://start.4geeksacademy.com/deploy).

+### Contributors

+This template was built as part of the [Full Stack Developer course](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer) at [4Geeks Academy Coding Bootcamp](https://4geeksacademy.com/us/coding-bootcamp) by [Alejandro Sanchez](https://twitter.com/alesanchezr) and [many other contributors](https://github.com/4GeeksAcademy/react-hello/graphs/contributors).

+You can find other templates and resources like this at the [school github page](https://github.com/4geeksacademy/).